Last Updated on April 28, 2026

 The Hunterian Museum at the University

-It has a good Mummy collection, dinosaurs and dinosaur egg displays.
+It has a good mummy collection, dinosaurs and dinosaur egg displays.
 The exhibits are varied and include items such as a 17th century Chinese map of the world and Roman relics from the Antoine wall.

 Teens might like the body parts in glass jars.
 Slightly gross but interesting.